Healthdirect Free Australian health advice you can count on.

 What is a vitamin D blood test?

-Vitamin D comes in two forms:
+Vitamin D can be found in two forms:

 The vitamin D blood test measures how much 25-hydroxy-vitamin D is available in your body.